dirkfabisch/mediator/_posts/2017-06-01-a-quick-how-to-on-building-a-gpu-crypto-miner.md

 7. **Case**: Obviously you cant fit 6 GPUs in a tower.
 Additionally, air flow is hella key.
 That’s why you work with open framed cases for this, meant specifically for mining.
 [I use this one.](https://www.amazon.com/gp/product/B01EGREBKM/ref=oh_aui_detailpage_o07_s00?ie=UTF8&psc=1)
 8. **GPU Risers**: You are going to need what are called “GPU risers”.
 Most mining cases come with them, if not.. [this is what they look like.](https://www.amazon.com/6-Pack-PCI-E-Powered-Adapter-Extension/dp/B01N3UVJHM/ref=sr_1_1?s=electronics&ie=UTF8&qid=1496256821&sr=1-1&keywords=gpu+riser)
 9. **HDMI Emulator:** You are going to run a headless windows system, and when you remote in with something like Teamviewer, you will be stuck with a desktop resolution matching that of the monitor attached, or a tiny ass 400×600 pixel view otherwise.
 Plugging in a little 7$ HDMI emulator dongle will trick the system into thinking a full res display is attached instead!
-10. **USB WiFi adapter:** Pretty straightforward… your miner will need to phone home to it’s pool every 5-20 seconds, and I doubt you will want wires running to wherever it lives.
+10. **USB Wi-Fi adapter:** Pretty straightforward… your miner will need to phone home to it’s pool every 5-20 seconds, and I doubt you will want wires running to wherever it lives.

 **Here’s my own parts for reference:**